 Some of the items I've received in recent Rent the Runway Unlimited deliveries:

 one-shouldered dress from Josie (size 16; see in this post) | striped dress from Stine Goya as seen in this post (size XL) | printed halter maxi from Temperley London (size 14; needed a 12) | striped sweater from Trina Turk (XL; could have done an L) | pink floral shirtdress from J. Crew (16; needed a 14) | orange dress from Nicholas (16; needed a 14) | dotted maxi from ML Monique Lhuillier (16) | faux leather shirtdress from Nanushka (XL; too small in bust)

-My second delivery was a mixed bag – one dress fit everywhere but the bust and ribcage, one dress was too big everywhere, one dress fit great but didn't “wow” me (though would have been just dandy for a wedding or spring/summer event), and the fourth was this dress.
+My second Rent the Runway subscription delivery was a mixed bag – one dress fit everywhere but the bust and ribcage, one dress was too big everywhere, one dress fit great but didn't “wow” me (though would have been just dandy for a wedding or spring/summer event), and the fourth was this dress.
 Since I received my order in two garment bags, I immediately bagged up the two definite no dresses and dropped them off at the UPS box at a nearby office park.